Kia Optima Plug-In Hybrid Insurance Rates

 Rates are averaged for all Kia Optima Plug-In Hybrid models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy Affordable Kia Optima Plug-In Hybrid Insurance
+How to Shop for the Best Cheap Kia Optima Plug-In Hybrid Insurance

-The next list is a brief review of the concepts that were touched on above.
+The following is a quick review of the ideas that were touched on above.

-• High-risk drivers with DUI or reckless driving convictions pay an average of $1,840 more every year to buy Kia Optima Plug-In Hybrid insurance
+• Drivers with a DUI or reckless driving violation pay an average of $1,840 more each year for Optima Plug-In Hybrid insurance

-• Increasing deductibles could save up to $675 each year
+• Increasing policy deductibles could save as much as $675 each year

-• Drivers can save up to $190 per year simply by quoting online in advance
+• Drivers can save as much as $190 per year simply by quoting online in advance

 Rates by Driver Age